- Alternative Energy

 There has been some question about the efficacy of a private prison system.
 What is your position and what should we expect from your administration?

 I am concerned that the privatization of the prison system is the impetus to prisoner abuses all for profit.
 The prison system should be less of a human housing entity and more about a program that is focused on the rehabilitation of offenders of the law.
-After an offender has successfully served the legally imposed sentence all of their rights should be restored, then giving them a viable opportunity to continue that program of rehabilitation.
+After an offender has successfully served the legally imposed sentence, all of their rights should be restored, thus giving them a viable opportunity to continue that program of rehabilitation.
 The imposed punishment should not continue beyond the walls of their sentence.

 You recently asked your supporters if what they know about the Real ID Act.
 Inquiring minds want to know your position on the law.

 The Real ID Act of 2005 undermines former First Lady Eleanor Roosevelt's legacy and further, reneges on America's commitment to the world, which was embodied in the Universal Declaration of Human Rights, as adopted by the United Nations General Assembly on December 10, 1948 at the Palais de Chaillot in Paris.

 Article 14 of the declaration offers protection of the rights of individuals to seek asylum when they are in fear of persecution related to religious affiliation, race, national origin, membership in a covered social group or political perspective.
 As written, The Real ID Act makes a mockery of that right because it requires those seeking asylum to document or demonstrate that one of those enumerated grounds is a central reason for their persecution.

 An individual who cannot thus substantiate the persecution is subject to arrest, deportation and forcible return to that same repressive regime, where they will potentially face even worse persecution or even death.
 Interestingly, they come to the United States fleeing repression and are subject to an oppression regime in what they thought was a land of hope and freedom... this regime then forcibly returns them to the land from which they fled!